Laser Skin Resurfacing Information

 Laser Resurfacing Recovery Information

 While laser resurfacing works exceptionally well, there is a significant recovery period ranging from 5-10 days, again depending on the severity of the problem and the type of laser used.
 One of the biggest issues with laser resurfacing has to do with the potential lightening of the treated skin such that without make-up, one can see the difference between the treated and non-treated skin.
 In most cases this “trade-off” is well worth it.
 Laser resurfacing should only be performed by a Board Certified and properly trained physician, as there are significant risks if it is not performed properly.
-Laser resurfacing candidates at our Baltimore, Maryland area center also undergo an extensive pre-operative consultation to determine if this treatment is appropriate for them.
+Laser resurfacing candidates also undergo an extensive pre-operative consultation to determine if this treatment is appropriate for them.

 Laser Resurfacing Alternatives

 In addition to laser resurfacing, there are other non-laser treatments which achieve some similar results.
 This includes Intense Pulsed Light (IPL™) treatments, or Photofacial therapy.
 This involves receiving a series of less intense light treatments which have a significantly reduced down time.
 These treatments are very successful at removing the signs of sun damage such as visible blood vessels and discoloration.
 It also is reported to stimulate collagen formation within the skin, thus making your skin feel and look healthier.
 However, IPL™ does not work well for wrinkles or scars.